elffer/sdce/README.md

 ## Introduction
 This is the rep to submit homework for the course of Self-Driving Car Engineering from Udacity.

 As listed by the class, the rep has been splited into 3 terms.
-Currently I am working on term 1.
-Up to now all the five projects of term 1 have been finished.
+Currently I am working on term 2.
+Up to now all the five projects of term 1 and two projects of term 2 have been finished.

 ## Status of Projects:
 Term 1: